CAAPIM/gateway-ansible-playbook/README.md

 To add machine to the inventories, edit the `hosts.yml` file under each directory.

+It is recommend to add **all** your nodes in a cluster to the inventory before running any playbooks.

 For detailed usage on how to use `ansible-inventory` command, please take a look at [here](https://docs.ansible.com/ansible/latest/cli/ansible-inventory.html)

 ## Gateway Credentials
+**NEVER CHECK IN PASSWORD FILES**.

 For Ansible to upgrade the Gateway, the Gateway credentials must be specified.
 Please [see](/inventories/sample/group_vars/all) for the sample vars and vault files.

-**NEVER CHECK IN PASSWORD FILES**.

 Once the password vault file has been completed, secure it using Ansible Vault.
 Please see the [Ansible Vault](#ansible-vault) section below for more info.

+#### Password Rules
+By default, gateway password must adhere to the following rules:
+- Minimum 9 characters in length
+- Contains at least two upper and two lowercase characters
+- Contains at least two digits
+- Contains at least two special characters
+- The new password must not be a repeat of any of the five most recent passwords and at least 24 hours must have elapsed since the last password change.

+_If password rule failed, any new node cannot be provisioned._

 ## Roles
 Roles are the key to create resuable playbooks and they can be found [here](/roles).